How To Wind A Manual Watch

 A manual watch movement is a hand wound movement which, in most cases, requires daily winding.
 The movement in a manual watch is extremely intricate - the central component is the mainspring, which is wound up manually and then gradually unwinds, providing the energy needed to power the rest of the movement.

-Depending on the size of the watch, 20 to 40 forward turns should lead to resistance; but be careful as over-winding will strain or break the mechanism
+Depending on the watch, 20 to 40 forward turns should lead to resistance; but be careful as over-winding will strain or break the mechanism

 Continue winding until you can't wind any further.
 When the mechanic lock engages, it indicates that the spring is wound completely.